GitXpresso/LXQT-NoVNC/README.md

 sudo apt install pip3-python -y pip install numpy -y
 ```

 create the contents of the xstartup file in ~/.vnc using cat
+>NOTE cst will already create the contents of the file and put the file in Directory "~/.vnc/" after you push enter after pasting the command below
 ```
 cat <<EOF > ~/.vnc/xstartup
 #!/bin/bash